Ardumower/Sunray/README.md

 --- | ---
 Ardumower | The complete Sunray firmware and software drivers are compiled for a specific MCU (Due/M4) Alfred | Sunray firmware is compiled for Linux.
 Additionally, a tiny serial robot driver is compiled for the specific Alfred MCU (STM32).
-The Linux Sunray firmware will communicate with this serial robot driver to control motors, read sensors etc.
+The Linux Sunray firmware will communicate with this serial robot driver to control motors, read sensors etc. owlRobotPlatform | Sunray firmware is compiled for Linux.
+The Linux Sunray firmware will communicate with the owlRobotPlatform hardware via CAN bus.
 Simulator | The complete Sunray firmware and simulated hardware is compiled for Linux.

 # Sunray for Ardumower <a name="sunray_ardumower"></a>